What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 • Submit Feedback to Yelp: Use Yelp’s support or advertiser contact form to report the issue.

-• Guide Customers Elsewhere: If Yelp’s behavior continues to be a problem, consider steering potential clients to your website or Google Business Profile instead.
+• Guide Customers Elsewhere: If Yelp’s behavior remains a problem, consider steering potential clients to your website or Google Business Profile instead.

 Conclusion

-The recent change to Yelp’s business listing display, implemented via popup windows, has introduced significant challenges, particularly for desktop users.
+The recent change to Yelp’s business listing display, implemented via pop-up windows, has introduced significant challenges, particularly for desktop users.
 From missing content and broken UI to ad interference and lead loss, these issues are more than just cosmetic; they are detrimental to the overall user experience.
-They affect the core function of Yelp as a business discovery platform.
+They affect Yelp’s core function as a business discovery platform.

 If Yelp intends for this feature to be a long-term design choice, it must address the flaws with urgency and transparency.
 Otherwise, both users and business owners may begin looking elsewhere for more reliable and user-friendly alternatives.